nemoninja/ARk-Ragnarok-Spawn-Table/README.md

 # Ark-Ragnarok-Spawn-Table
+These maps denote the spawn regions in Ragnarok for ARK: Survival Evolved.

+## How to Use
-Download all the files, then open the .html ones in your browser.
+Download all the files to your local drive, then open the .html ones in your browser.

+## Credits
+Data pulled from the Ark Fandom/Wiki page.
+Source: https://ark.gamepedia.com/Spawn_Map_(Ragnarok)